nurulfauziyyah/fmcg-demand-inventory-analytics/README.md

-# fmcg-demand-inventory-analytics
-End-to-end FMCG demand, promotion, profitability, and inventory analysis using Python and business-oriented analytics.

 # FMCG Demand & Inventory Analytics

 This project provides an end-to-end business analytics case study for the FMCG industry, focusing on demand patterns, promotion effectiveness, profitability, and inventory health.